 Air tightness of a building or structure can be measured with a blower door attachment.
 It is frequently used in residential and office settings to determine the air leakage rate or the number of air changes per hour in that facility.
 This test reveals whether the facility has substantial structural or duct leaks to be sealed off.

 There are various methods for humidity measurements.
-Some are based on the determination of partial pressure of the vapor in the gas like dew point determination.
+Some are based on the determination of the temperature and partial pressure of the vapor in the gas like dew point determination: from these measured quantities, through a calibration and calculation process, the measurement of humidity can be derived.
 Others are based on wet and dry bulb temperatures.
 For fast and accurate measurements chilled mirror hygrometers (dew point) are fine.

-Psychrometers or hygrometers are wet and dry bulb thermometers.
-Can either be fixed on a portable stand or mounted in a frame with a handle revolving in the air.
+Psychrometers or hygrometers are dry and wet bulb thermometers.
+Relative humidity is established by locating the intersection of the wet- and dry-bulb temperatures on a psychrometric chart or using a table normally supplied with the instrument.
+The instrument can either be fixed on a portable stand or mounted in a frame with a handle revolving in the air.
 It's a low-cost device and convenient in use.
-Suitable for HVAC work.
+Widely used in the HVAC sector.

 Amprobe THWD-5 Thermometer And Psychrometer w/ Wet Bulb And Dew Point